-Further, the Adecco Group's Corporate Social Responsibility strategy has been defined in alignment with the Adecco Group's overall strategy which includes human and labour rights.
+Further, The Adecco Group's Corporate Social Responsibility strategy has been defined in alignment with The Adecco Group's overall strategy which includes human and labour rights.

-The steps taken by the Adecco Group so far are part of the Adecco Group's mission to meet the Adecco Group's human rights standards including in the areas of forced labour and human trafficking.
+The steps taken by The Adecco Group so far are part of The Adecco Group's mission to meet our human and labour rights standards, with a specific focus on forced labour and human trafficking.